-Most of us are fairly familiar with the slew of benefits Greek yogurt contains for your body (if it’s not already a staple in your diet, you should consider adding it!).
-It contains a heaping amount of probiotics, tiny microorganisms (living cultures of bacteria and yeast) that are good for your gut, as well as double the amount of protein found in regular yogurt and half the sugar to boot.
+Most of us are fairly familiar with the slew of benefits Greek yogurt contains for the body (if it’s not already a staple in your diet, you should consider adding it!).
+It contains a heaping amount of probiotics, those tiny microorganisms (living cultures of bacteria and yeast) that are good for your gut, as well as double the amount of protein found in regular yogurt and half the sugar to boot.

 Well, it turns out that the magic that yogurt works on the inside of your body actually extends to nourish your skin, too.